Direct mapping of tidal deformability to the iso-scalar and iso-vector nuclear matter parameters: Introduction

-In the present work, we perform systematic statistical analysis and multi-parameter correlation studies to identify the minimal set of essential iso-scalar and iso-vector nuclear matter parameters that predominantly determine tidal deformability of neutron stars obtained from solutions of Tolman-Oppenheimer-Volkoff (TOV)~\cite{GW170817} equation with masses 1.2 -- 1.8 M$_\odot$.
-It is shown that the tidal deformability can be reliably mapped directly to the two largest contributing iso-scalar parameters incompressibility (K$_0$), skewness (Q$_0$) and the two largest contributing iso-vector parameters slope (L$_0$), curvature (K$_{sym0}$).
+In the present work, we perform systematic analysis and multi-parameter correlation studies to identify the minimal set of essential iso-scalar and iso-vector nuclear matter parameters that predominantly determine tidal deformability of neutron stars obtained from solutions of TOV equations with masses 1.2 -- 1.8 M$_\odot$\cite{Hinderer_2008}.
+Here we show that the tidal deformability can be mapped, predominantly to the two iso-scalar parameters incompressibility (K$_0$), skewness (Q$_0$) and the two iso-vector parameters slope (L$_0$), curvature (K$_{\rm sym0}$).
+The inclusion of a few higher order parameters improves the predictability of the mapped functions, in particular, for the heavier neutron stars.
+Estimating the NMPs using Bayesian inference from the observational information of NS properties required to construct large number of EoSs from NS matter and corresponding numerical solution of the TOV equations, and to test their astrophysical validity (see second paragraph of section II) which is often computationally expensive~\cite{Bilby_ref,Riley,Brandes2023}.
+However, our established empirical relation can be directly employed to facilitate the Bayesian analysis of diverse astrophysical observations.